PhamTDuc/PytestTutorial/README.md

 ### Using Fixtures against multiple test files
 ## Parameterized tests
 The purpose of parameterizing a test is to run a test against multiple sets of arguments.
-We can do this by @pytest.mark.parametrize.
+We can do this by `@pytest.mark.parametrize`
 We will see this with the below example.
 Here we will pass 3 arguments to a test method.
 This test method will add the first 2 arguments and compare it with the 3rd argument.
 Create the test file test_addition.py with the below code
 ```python